neo4j-php/cypher-data-structures/docs/node.md

   `Syndesi\CypherDataStructures\Contract\NodeLabelInterface`.

 - **Properties**: Zero or more properties, which are composed of one `PropertyName` for the key and a mixed property value.
-  Within the node they are stored as an array-like storage. for more information see [properties](properties.md).
+  Within the node they are stored as an array-like storage.
+For more information see [property](property.md).

 - **Identifiers**: The names of zero or more properties which uniquely identify the node.
 The referenced properties must contain a value.